 Social, Health, and Unemployment Insurance (SHUI)

 In Vietnam, you are required to contribute to Social, Health, and Unemployment Insurance (SHUI).
-Remote withholds a portion of your salary and contribute it to these insurance programs on your behalf.
+Remote withholds a portion of your salary and contributes it to these insurance programs on your behalf.

 For 2026, the contribution rates are as follows: